votinginfoproject/quick_feed/README.md

 To follow the installation instructions below, [homebrew](http://brew.sh/) is also needed.

+## Usage ##
+The simplest way to use this is via Docker.
+If you can't / won't use Docker, see the next section for full installation instructions.

+1. `docker build -t quick_feed .`
+1. `docker run -v /your/data/dir:/data -v /your/feed/output/dir:/feeds -v /your/error/reports/dir:/reports quick_feed --state co`

 ## Installation ##
 _The following instructions assume installation on a Mac._